Getting Started With `viz_timeline()`

 time_var = "wave",

-filtered values into single line (default: FALSE) -
+single line (default: TRUE) - y_filter_label: Custom label

 Calculation Note: When

-out of the total responses (not just filtered ones), showing
+the total responses (not just filtered ones), showing the true

 Combining Filters with Groups